MisakaCenter/dannypsnl.github.io/_posts/2019-01-25-kube-client-go-source-code-tracing.md

 ---

 Whole thing is started from __Ingress__ this feature of __Kubernetes__.
-But today I'm not going to talk about too much about it, basically just I have to let __Ingress Controller__ will send packets to our __Router__ so that we could do the thing we want, if you are interested in our __Router__, you can more infos from [our blog](https://glasnostic.com/blog) and demo by just login to play with it.
+But today I'm not going to talk too much about it, basically just I have to let __Ingress Controller__ will send packets to our __Router__ so that we could do the thing we want, if you are interested in our __Router__, you can more infos from [our blog](https://glasnostic.com/blog) and demo by just login to play with it.